DWay17/dataportal/docs/data-node/DIMP.md

 1. Identify which patient identifiers your site uses
 2. Update your DUP YAML to reflect the correct re-pseudonymization for each and create a new cryptohash key for your project and update it in the dup yaml
-3. Save the DUP YAML with your project prefix and mount it into the fhir pseudonymizer
+3. Save the DUP YAML with your project prefix and mount it into the fhir pseudonymizer.
+You can use the `DIMP_DUP_YAML_PATH` env variable in `data-node/fhir-pseudonymizer/.env` for this
 3. Create the needed namespaces in your pseudonymization service (e.g. vfps, gPas, Enticy) **before** running the DIMP step — if a namespace is missing, the `fhir-pseudonymizer` will fail and break the pipeline - (For instructions on creating namespaces in vfps, see [this guide](https://github.com/medizininformatik-initiative/dataportal/blob/main/data-node/fhir-pseudonymizer/README.md))
 4. Restart the fhir-pseudonymizer and check if your DUP configuration has been updated.
 To check your configuration has been updated send a pseudonymization query as follows and check if the hashed id of the resource is equaled to the first 32 digits of `echo -n "VHF02002-CD-1" | openssl dgst -sha256 -hmac "<YOUR_KEY>"`
 5. It is important that you ensure that the pseudonymization service you use is persisted at your site as this is the only option to re-identify patients later should this be necessary.